oroinc/documentation/user/back-office/sales/price-lists/manual.rst

 3. In the **Product Prices** section, click **+ Add**.

    .. image:: /user/img/sales/pricelist/prices_for_product.png
+      :alt: Adding the prices for the medical tag product to the Default PL manually when editing the product details

    The new line appends to the end of the list.